RocFang/nginx-rtmp-module-wiki-ZH/Getting-number-of-subscribers.md

         add_header Refresh "3; $request_uri";
     }

-Use HTTP request `http://myserver.com/nclients?app=myapp&name=mystream` to get the number of stream subscribers
+Use HTTP request `http://myserver.com/nclients?app=myapp&name=mystream` to get the number of stream subscribers.
+This number will be automatically refreshed every 3 seconds when opened in browser or iframe.